Chicago Deadline

 Chicago Deadline is a 1949 American film noir crime film directed by Lewis Allen and starring Alan Ladd and Donna Reed.
+The film is based on the 1933 novel One Woman by Tiffany Thayer.

 It was remade as Fame Is the Name of the Game (1966).

 Plot

 Chicago newspaper reporter Ed Adams is in a boarding house when the body of beautiful tenant Rosita Jean d'Ur is found.
 Ed takes her diary before the police arrive.

 The police give the cause of death as tubercular hemorrhage, but Ed suspects otherwise.
 Of the fifty-four names listed in her diary Ed talks to hoodlum Solly Wellman, trust company vice-president G. G. Temple, and Belle Dorset, all of whom deny knowing Rosita.
 Belle Dorset immediately moves home.

 At a party Ed meets alluring blonde Leona Purdy, who knew Rosita.
 Ed starts dating Leona.
 Ed believes Rosita was not promiscuous but was compassionate and mistreated.
 Ed's suspicions grow when both Wellman and Temple threaten him.

 Rosita's brother Tommy Ditman tells Ed his sister ran away aged seventeen from their home in Amarillo, Texas.
 Tommy tracked her down to San Francisco where she had fallen in love with artist Paul Jean d'Ur.
 They married and moved to New York, after which Tommy didn't see her much.
 Their marriage went bad, Paul died in a car accident, and Rosita became lonely and bitter and had difficulty keeping a job.

 Gangster Blacky Franchot arranges to meet Ed to talk about Rosita but is shot before Ed arrives.
 He says to Ed "I loved her" before he dies.
 Ed reports to the city editor, Gribbe, who writes a long column making Rosita's life and fate sound sensational and mysterious.

 Leona reveals that Rosita had been involved with Blacky, although she was frightened of his connections to gangster Wellman.
 She resisted the persistent advances of Temple.
 When Blacky was severely beaten they moved to the countryside together.
 When Blacky left her, Rosita returned to Chicago and started dating Temple.